Eligibility, Requirements, and Awards Descriptions

 - Self-nominations will be accepted for all categories except the Crowninshield Award.

 - Nominations for posthumous awards will not be accepted.

 - National Trust for Historic Preservation Trustees, Advisors, and staff are not eligible to receive a National Preservation Award for individual achievement during the period of their active service and for three years thereafter.

-- Properties owned by or affiliated with the National Trust for Historic Preservation will not be considered, nor will individuals or groups of individuals for their work relative to NTHP properties.
+- Properties owned by the National Trust for Historic Preservation will not be considered, nor will individuals or groups of individuals for their work relative to NTHP properties.